monolive/hdfs-shred/README.md

 * A worker (Foot Soldiers); to run on each Datanode, which coordinates deleting the file from HDFS while also reserving the physical sections of disk the file resided on for later shredding
 * The Shredder; to run on each Datanode out-of-hours, and 'shred' the sections of disk which held the data before returning them to use in the filesystem

-## Operational Modes
+## Operational Modes' workflows
 ### Client
 Check that a valid file has been submitted for Shredding
 Check that HDFS Client and ZooKeeper are available
-Write File as a job to ZooKeeper
+Moves the File to /.shred directory in HDFS and creates numbered subdir to track job actions and status

 ### Worker
-Runs every x minutes by conf schedule on all datanodes
+Runs every x minutes on all DataNodes
-Checks for new jobs in ZK
+Checks for new jobs in HDFS:/.shred
 Generates a leader election via ZK if necessary
-Checks all Datanodes are represented in the quorum
-Leader collects block file list from Namenode, writes to ZK for each Datanode worker
+Leader collects block file list from Namenode, writes to numbered subdir of HDFS:/.shred for each Datanode worker, i.e HDFS:/.shred/#/DNName/blocklist, updates job status as ready for linux cp, starts polling DN status files for updates
-Workers linux-find then linux-cp local block files to a /.shred folder on the same partition, to maintain pointer to physical blocks once HDFS file is 'deleted', then update status in ZK
+Workers linux-find then linux-cp local block files to a ext4:/.shred folder on the same partition, to maintain pointer to physical blocks once HDFS file is 'deleted', then update status in HDFS:/.shred/#/DNName/status file
-When all blockfiles are marked as copied, leader rechecks details are all valid
-If details good, leader deletes file from HDFS, skipping trash, updates status in ZK
+When all blockfiles are marked as copied, leader deletes the file from HDFS, updates job status
-Workers then update status of blockfile copies in ZK ready for shredding
+Workers then update status of their job in HDFS:/.shred/#/DNName/status as ready for shredding

 ### Shredder
-Runs out-of-hours as shredding is resource intensive
+Intended to be scheudled out-of-hours as shredding is resource intensive
-Checks /.shred directory on each partition and shreds any files found to a set concurrency
+Checks for files ready for shredding and uses linux shred command to securely delete them
-Cleans up files held in /.shred directory and updates ZK with shredded status
+Finally updates HDFS:/.shred/#/DNName/status with shredded status

 ## Features
 * Managed via central config file.
-* Logs all activity to local Syslog.
+* Logs all activity to Syslog.
-* [TODO]Uses ZooKeeper to track state of deletion and shredding actions.
+* [TODO]Uses HDFS dir to track global job state of deletion and shredding actions.
+* [TODO]Uses local Linux dir to track local block shredding actions
 * [TODO]Uses Linux cp pointer to maintain disk block ownership after HDFS delete
 * Uses hadoop fsck to get file blocks.
 * [TODO]Uses HDFS Client to delete files.
 * [TODO]Uses Linux shred command to destroy disk blocks.
 * [TODO]Integrates easily with Cron for scheduling

+## Considered limitations
+Block file locations in HDFS are dynamic; rebalancing and replication activities, for example, could move block files containing sensitive data through many locations before the data is shredded.
+As such, this utility only attempts to securely delete the locations of such blocks as could be reasonably found without application of extreme forensic techniques.

+Unavailable Data Nodes; it is possibly and even likely that a Data Node may be offline temporarily or permanently when a file is scheduled for shredding.
+Furthermore, when that Data Node comes back online, HDFS would delete any block files without shredding before this daemon could intervene to shred them.
+It may be that there are grounds for a hook in the HDFS process of removing these blocks which can check a list of blocks to be shreded, and this might be a suitable feature request in future.
+At this time we do not attempt to directly resolve this corner case.

+Distributed vs Centralised process; In some architectures it may be preferable to run this process from a central MapReduce job rather than a set of distributed workers.
+This of course comes with its own challenges, most particularly executing remote shell commands on every DataNode.
+This implmentation is a distributed one because it suits the environment it is being designed for.